RoboStack/robostack.github.io/docs/Contributing.md

 Sometimes, it may be required to patch the packages.
 An example of how to do so can be found in [this PR](https://github.com/RoboStack/ros-noetic/pull/32).
 Generating the patch can be done as follows:

 1. Modify the `vinca_*.yaml` file, but just adding the package you want to create the patch for
 2. Run `pixi run build`.
-This will either succeded it the package can be built without any patch, or fail if a patch is required to actually build the package.
+This will either succeded if the package can be built without any patch, or fail if a patch is required to actually build the package.
 4. Start a shell and go inside the repository to be edited.
 It should be located in `<robostack folder>/output/src_cache/<repo_name>`, where `<robostack folder>` is the folder where you run `pixi run build` and `<repo_name>` is the name of the repository associated to the package in the `url:` attribute of the repo in the `rosdistro_snapshot.yaml`
 5. Apply the changes that you would like to store into the patch
 6. Create a patch file with `git diff > changes.patch`